Rahul-Barui/Php-Simple-Mail-Funtion/README.md

-# Php Simple Mail Function
+# Simple Mail Function in Php